 The LCS includes a synthetic composite drainage layer and leachate collection pipes with clean-outs.
-Leachate generated in each cell drains by gravity via perforated header pipes to a series of sumps and then pumped to a central lift station where it is then pumped into either one of two 50,000 gallon storage tanks with a secondary containment wall or a lined storage pond.
+Leachate generated in each cell drains by gravity via perforated header pipes to a series of sumps and then pumped to a central lift station where it is then pumped into a 250,000 gallon storage tank with a secondary containment.
 Leachate will either be transported to a wastewater treatment plant or discharged directly into a sanitary sewer system.
 New leachate collection systems should be water pressure cleaned or inspected by video recording after a year of initial placement of CCPs in order to ensure proper drainage.

-All loading of leachate tankers will take place on the loading pad next to the storage tanks.
+All loading of leachate tankers will take place on the loading pad next to the storage tank.
 Prior to loading the operator will insure that the leachate diverter valve is open on the drain pad so any leachate that may be spilled during loading operations will drain back into the lift station.